 - Coverage needs.
 Many Medicare Advantage plans offer coverage that original Medicare doesn’t, such as dental, vision, and hearing coverage.
 Make a list of the benefits you want, and refer to it as you compare plans.

 - Plan performance.
 Every year, The Centers for Medicare & Medicaid Services (CMS) publishes performance data for Medicare plans.
-Plans are rated from one to five stars, with five being the best.
+Plans are rated from one to 5 stars, with 5 being the best.

 - Out-of-pocket costs.
 Premiums, deductibles, copayments, and coinsurance will affect how much you pay for your health coverage.
-You can use the Medicare.gov Plan Finder tool to compare costs for specific Medicare Advantage plans.
+You can use Medicare’s plan finder tool to compare costs for specific Medicare Advantage plans.

 - Provider network.
 To use your Medicare Advantage coverage, you may need to get care from doctors, specialists, and hospitals in the plan’s network.
 Before choosing a plan, verify that your doctors are in the network.